mdhenriksen/AppAssignment/README.md

 The application does currently not have any authentication.
 If authentication should be added I would use JWT JSON Web Tokens.
 It's relatively small in size and secure (even though a JWT is encoded not encrypted).
 Most programming languages have JSON parsers which make working with it easier and it scales well.
 ### Making the application redundant
 The software could be made redundant by making micro-services of each functionality in the system and running each service in multiple containers e.g. in a Docker Swarm.
 This way load balancing can be implemented and in case of faults/errors another instance of the service will take over.
 This increases the availability and fault tolerance.
+### Data versioning
+The database currently does not have data versioning.
+One way it can be achieved is by creating a revision table in the database and adding triggers to main table.
+Changes to the main table will be added to the revision table along with a foreign key and a timestamp.